buenaflor/KPlatform/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.giancarlobuenaflor/kplatform)](https://central.sonatype.com/artifact/com.giancarlobuenaflor/kplatform)

-**KPlatform** is a lightweight, pluggable Kotlin Multiplatform (KMP) library that exposes information about _where_ your code is running so **you can write platform-specific logic right from `commonMain`**—without scattering `expect/actual` declarations or creating extra source-sets when you don’t actually need platform APIs.
+**KPlatform** is a lightweight, pluggable Kotlin Multiplatform (KMP) library that exposes information about _where_ your code is running such as the operating system or compilation target so **you can write platform-specific logic right from `commonMain`** without scattering `expect/actual` declarations or creating extra source-sets when you don’t actually need platform APIs.

 ---

 ## Features

-- ✅ **Zero-config** — Works out-of-the-box with all major Kotlin targets.
+- ✅ **Zero-config** — Works out-of-the-box with all major Kotlin Multiplatform targets.
 - ✅ **Reduce Boilerplate** — Keep platform branches close in `commonMain`.

----

 ## Table of Contents